California prepares to dock cruise ship with 21 coronavirus cases | The Japan Times

 The cruise line said in a statement earlier Sunday that the crew members of the Regal Princess did not exhibit respiratory symptoms consistent with COVID-19 and were well beyond the advised 14-day virus incubation period.

-Another Princess ship, the Diamond Princess, was quarantined for two weeks in Yokohama last month because of the virus.
+Another Princess ship, the Diamond Princess, was quarantined for two weeks in Yokohama, Japan, last month because of the virus.
 Ultimately, about 700 of the 3,700 people aboard became infected in what experts pronounced a public-health failure, with the vessel essentially becoming a floating germ factory.

 Hundreds of Americans aboard that ship were flown to military bases in California and other states for two-week quarantines.
 Some later were hospitalized with symptoms.